isaurabhprakash/Maryo/README.md

 Your aim is to save Maryo from the fireballs emitted by the Dragon.
 * Use the up arrow key to move upward.
 * Use the down arrow key to move downward.
-* When no key is pressed, Maryo starts coming down due to Gravity.
+* When no key is pressed, Maryo starts moving down due to Gravity.

 ### How to Use
 * To clone the repository :